usametov/text-splitter/README.md

 Semantic Text Splitter.

+This program processes a group of text files and generates a collection of semantic chunks for each file in JSON format.
 This project is an extension of the work found at this [GitHub repository](https://github.com/benbrandt/text-splitter), which itself is based on another project documented [here](https://semantic-text-splitter.readthedocs.io/en/stable/semantic_text_splitter.html).

 ## The Motivation